Only the Pure of Heart

 - In The Dresden Files, only the pure of heart may wield a Sword of the Cross; if someone who isn't picks one of the blades up, it only acts as a normal, somewhat dingy sword.
 We meet several Knights of the Cross in the series, and all of them are different shades of the Messianic Archetype.
 (Incidentally, belief in God is not required; the wielder must simply be honest, faithful, and truly devoted to helping mankind, even at the cost of their lives.)
 This is a good thing, as the Swords are extremely powerful weapons that can slay nearly any being, human or supernatural, when fully empowered.

 - It should be noted that the swords' stringent requirements are also constant, and their Fatal Flaw; if a Knight lies, hurts innocents, or kills without very good reason, their Knight abilities are instantly lost, and the sword they bear has a chance of breaking.
 Once broken, a sword can never be fixed, and one of humanity's greatest weapons against evil is destroyed.
 Nice Job Breaking It, Hero.
+However, there is hope.
+Even after an improper use and lose of the Sword's power, Michael Carpenter would remind Harry that the key aspect in any of the Swords is not sword but the trait it represents.
+When the Sword of Faith was depowered and broken in an improper usage, it was reconstituted when a worthy man grabbed it and reformed in the shape of his faith.

 Live Action TV